Christ Church, Fulwood, Sheffield

 Christ Church Fulwood is a large conservative evangelical Anglican parish church of the Church of England situated in Fulwood, Sheffield, England.
-The Revd Canon Paul Williams was vicar at Christ Church from 2006 to 2021.

 History

 Christ Church, Fulwood, was built on a piece of land known locally as "Round Stubbing".
 It was endowed by Phoebe Silcock of Whiteley Wood Hall who donated the land and gave £2,200 for the construction of the church.
 The transportation of the stone was done gratuitously by local farmers.
 The first stone was laid on 16 August 1837 by the Reverend W. V. Bagshawe.
 The Fulwood parish was created in 1839, being the largest in Sheffield covering 19 square miles, taking in large areas of moorland extending out to Stanage Edge and Ringinglow.
 The church registers date from 1838 for baptisms, 1839 for burials and 1851 for marriages.

 The church was originally built by R. Potter.
 In 1953 a south aisle designed by George Pace was added and the east end and chancel were extended.
 A new vestry and choir vestry were also added.
 In 1981 a north aisle, north gallery, rear stairs and turrets were added, designed by Ronald Sims.
 It became Grade II listed on 28 June 1973.